 Somehow, during the painful recovery of her son, she found the courage to record her stunning debut album about this raw, deeply personal and painful journey, Spiral Road, produced by the Canadian multi-instrumentalist and music producer, Hugh Christopher Brown.

 The record received over 20 rave reviews from the US, Canada, Netherlands, England, Germany, Italy, and France, radio play on all 11 tracks and a 2015 nomination from the Independent Music Awards for Best Concept Album.
 The record spent 3 months on the Euro-Americana chart reaching #7.

 Her inspiration continued with the launch of a new 6 song EP in February 2016, with originals and cover tracks, including a song called Believing, from the Nashville TV show, song with her daughter Sara.
-A new album, “In the Clear” is written and is currently in production for release April 2018.
+A new album, “In the Clear” is completed and will officially launch January 22nd, 2019.